George Robinson - Obituary

 Among his passions were four-wheeling with his son, napping with Wishbone (his dog), restoring cars, reading the Bible and spiritual/inspirational books, vacationing in Florida, and spending time with his family and friends.

-He is survived by his wife, Nancy (Pfister) Robinson; his son, Thomas Robinson and his wife, Kelly and grandson, Noah; daughter, Georginia Clary and granddaughter, Moriah; daughter, Christine DiGirolamo and grandchildren, Adam, Kevin, and Nichole; grandchildren, Brian Hawn and Jennifer (Hawn) White, children of his late daughter, Cheryl (Robinson) Hawn; brother, Harold "Fred" Robinson and his wife, Judy of Bradford, PA; and brother, Ron Robinson and his wife, Phyllis Robinson of Georgetown, TX.
+He is survived by his wife, Nancy Pfister Robinson; his son, Thomas Robinson and his wife, Kelly and grandson, Noah; daughter, Georginia Clary and granddaughter, Moriah; daughter, Christine DiGirolamo and grandchildren, Adam, Kevin, and Nichole; grandchildren, Brian Hawn and Jennifer Hawn White, children of his late daughter, Cheryl (Robinson) Hawn; brother, Harold "Fred" Robinson and his wife, Judy of Bradford; and brother, Ron Robinson and his wife, Phyllis Robinson of Georgetown, Texas.

 Funeral services will be held Wednesday, June 17, 2020 at 11:30 a.m. at the Etzweiler Funeral Homes and Cremation Service, 1111 East Market Street, York with Rev. Steven C. Almquist officiating.
 A viewing will be held Wednesday from 9:30-11:30 a.m. at the funeral home.